asathiya007/hawkeye-face-detection-ui/README.md

 Check it out here: https://hawkeye-asathiya.herokuapp.com/.
 Enjoy!

-Register or log in with ['john.doe@gmail.com', 'johndoe'] to give it a try!
+Log in with guest credentials ['john.doe@gmail.com', 'johndoe'] or register your own account to give it a try!

 # React Stuff